henrietta-k/adapt-learning-wiki/Locking-objects-with-'_isLocked'-and-'_lockType'.md

 ### sequential
 **json**
-In *course.json* add the following:
+On the menu add the following:
 `,"_lockType": "sequential"`

 **effect**